Extended Hodge Theory for Fibred Cusp Manifolds: Introduction

+The results in this paper are interesting in their own right, but are also interesting in their relationship to other recent work about cohomology and harmonic forms on pseudomanifolds.
+The Lagrangian subspace in Theorem \ref{1.6} is analogous to the structure that permits the definition of the Atiyah-Patodi-Singer boundary condition for the Hodge Laplacian on manifolds with boundary.
+The Lagrangian subspace defined by the boundary data of extended harmonic forms in the fibred cusp setting should analogously relate to self-adjoint boundary conditions for the Hodge Laplacian on a manifold with an edge metric.
+It would be interesting to understand how both the APS boundary conditions and the conditions coming from Theorem \ref{1.6} relate to the abstract self-adjoint extensions of the Hodge Laplacian for open, orientable incomplete manifolds identified by Bei in \cite{Bei}.

-The results in this paper are interesting in their own right, but are also interesting in their relationship to new cohomologies on pseudomanifolds.
-The first is the refinement of intersection cohomology in the case of spaces that are not Witt, but possess a particular Lagrangian structure on the bundle of middle degree link cohomology groups over the singular strata.
+Additionally, it would be interesting to understand how both Bei's work and the splitting arising in Theorem \ref{1.6} relate to the refinement of intersection cohomology in the case of spaces that are not Witt, but possess a particular Lagrangian structure on the bundle of middle degree link cohomology groups over the singular strata.
 Such spaces, sometimes referred to as Cheeger spaces, and the resulting ``mezzo perversity" intersection cohomology groups that may be defined on them have been studied by Cheeger in \cite{Ch}, Banagl in \cite{Ba-lag} and by Albin et al in \cite{ALMP1}.
-It would be interesting to understand when the Lagrangian splitting of $H^*(B,H^{f/2}(F))$ given by Theorem \ref{1.6} comes from a Lagrangian structure on the $H^{f/2}(F)$ bundle over $B$, to obtain a better understanding of the relationship between extended harmonic forms for fibred cusp metrics and the associated mezzo perversity cohomology group $IH^*_\mathcal{L}(X)$.
+It would be interesting to understand when the Lagrangian structure given by Theorem \ref{1.6} comes from a Lagrangian structure on the $H^{f/2}(F)$ bundle over $B$, to obtain a better understanding of the relationship between extended harmonic forms for fibred cusp metrics and the associated mezzo perversity cohomology group $IH^*_\mathcal{L}(X)$.
+This would also clarify the relationship between the signature defined on Cheeger spaces and the middle perversity perverse signature studied in \cite{Hu2} and \cite{FH}.

-Second, extended weighted $L^2$ harmonic forms for fibred cusp metrics are equivalent to extended weighted $L^2$ harmonic forms for the conformally equivalent fibred boundary metrics, but with a shift in weight.
+Finally, extended weighted $L^2$ harmonic forms for fibred cusp metrics are equivalent to extended weighted $L^2$ harmonic forms for the conformally equivalent fibred boundary metrics, but with a shift in weight.
 In \cite{BH}, the author and Banagl use this relationship to prove a Hodge theorem for HI cohomology, defined by Banagl in \cite{Ba-HI}.

+The author would like to acknowledge the help of two anonymous reviewers in suggesting improvements to this paper that clarify some points and improve readability.